 Guidance for Industry and FDA Staff - Class II Special Controls Guidance Document: Filtering Facepiece Respirator for Use by the General Public in Public Health Medical Emergencies

 For questions regarding this document, contact Sheila A. Murphey, MD at 301-796-6302 or by email at email@example.com.

 Written comments and suggestions may be submitted at any time for Agency consideration to Dockets Management Branch, Division of Management Systems and Policy, Office of Human Resources and Management Services, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 Alternatively, electronic comments may be submitted to Regulations.gov.
 Please identify your comments with the docket number listed in the notice of availability that publishes in the Federal Register announcing the availability of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1626) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1626 to identify the guidance you are requesting.